 Founded in 1990, GAPIMNY (formerly known as Gay Asian Pacific Islander Men of New York) is an all-volunteer, membership-based community organization with the mission to empower queer and trans Asian Pacific Islanders to create positive change.
-It provides a range of political, social, educational, cultural programming, and work in coalition with other community organizations to educate and promote dialogue on issues of race, sexuality, gender, and health.
+It provides a range of political, social, educational, and cultural programming and works in coalition with other community organizations to educate and promote dialogue on issues of race, sexuality, gender, and health.

 In the past two decades GAPIMNY has worked to increase its outreach by partnering with a number of organizations, including the national Asian Pacific American Coalition for Equality and the National Gay & Lesbian Task Force Policy Institute, to raise awareness for LGBTQ civil rights issues and support civil rights legislation.
 In 2005, its fifteen-year anniversary, GAPIMNY sent a large contingent to the Creating Change Conference where hundreds of LGBTQ APIs came together to attempt the framing of a unified political, social, and cultural agenda.
 In 2011, GAPMINY made headlines by organizing protests against groups exporting “ex-gay” conversion therapy to Hong Kong, including “shower-ins” to discredit the pseudoscientific methods used by “ex-gay” groups.
 In 2012, GAPIMNY appeared at the National Queer Asian Pacific Islander Alliance (NQAPIA) National Conference in Washington, DC and participated in NQAPIA’s first annual Community Catalyst Awards in 2014.

-To learn more about the contents of the GAPIMNY Records, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid here.
+To learn more about the contents of the GAPIMNY Records, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.